javbotero/Outer-Coast/_posts/2015-12-29-outer-coast-college-peers-into-the-new-year.md

 - JKT are other collaborators have several fundraising meetings in New York in early January.
 - And we have a (working) [mission statement]({{ site.root }}/about.html):

-_Outer Coast College seeks to teach and inspire promising young people to create virtuous change in the world and in their own lives.
+_Outer Coast seeks to teach and inspire promising young people to create virtuous change in the world and in their own lives.
 It aims to accomplish this mission by providing a rigorous and challenging academic curriculum marked by exceptional pedagogy and faculty engagement; by imparting the value of labor and service to a diverse student body entrusted with broad powers of self-governance; by cultivating love for community and respect for nature within the setting of Sitka;by fostering creativity, curiosity, honesty, generosity, self-reliance, and good humor; and by accompanying students in their search for self-understanding and moral worth._

 We want to end with a good, old-fashioned cliffhanger.
 We hope, soon, perhaps in the next update, to share what we're calling our "College Blueprint."

-The "College Blueprint" is an under-the-hood look and what we envision Outer Coast College to be.
+The "College Blueprint" is an under-the-hood look and what we envision Outer Coast to be.
 It's a 40-odd-page Google Doc that is part vision statement, part operations plan, part brainstorming whiteboard.

-We're excited to share the blueprint with the broader Outer Coast College community and crowd-source constructive feedback and your ideas, big and small.
-It's not every day that we get to create (or at least plan) a new college; the more minds and ideas in the mix, the better.
+We're excited to share the blueprint with the broader Outer Coast community and crowd-source constructive feedback and your ideas, big and small.
+It's not every day that we get to create (or at least plan) a new institution of higher learning; the more minds and ideas in the mix, the better.

 But first, a bit more internal tinkering.
 As we said, a cliffhanger.

-With best holiday and pre-emptive New Year wishes from the Outer Coast College team,
+With best holiday and pre-emptive New Year wishes from the Outer Coast team,

 Javier, Jonathan (JKT), Stephanie, and Will